 Now the two companies are in production and soon Aurisonic’s new headset will be on the market ready to wow its users.

-Unmatched perseverance, understanding the desired functionality and always employing the Marshall principles behind their “Design for Optimum Manufacturability” strategies, the formula for greater success came through once again.
+Unmatched perseverance, understanding the desired functionality and always employing the Marshall principles behind their “Value Engineering” strategies, the formula for greater success came through once again.

 Try Marshall Manufacturing on for yourself, notice a different kind of quality.